ashwinsingh7/Marketing-Campaign-Analysis/README.md

 - Attribute conversions to appropriate channels to inform marketing strategy.
 - Conduct an A/B test to assess the effectiveness of personalised ads.
 - Segment users by demographics (age, language) to understand behavior patterns.
-- Investigate anomalies in campaign performance and assess their business impact.
+- Investigate anomalies in campaign performance and investigate their root cause and business impact.

 <img width="350" alt="Screenshot 2025-03-28 at 10 48 44 PM" src="https://github.com/user-attachments/assets/cb7f4758-34ca-4708-8f9a-94cfbd342750" />